Britain's Prince Charles joins insurance firms in climate push

-LONDON, June 24 (Reuters) - Britain's Prince Charles and the Lloyd's of London (SOLYD.UL) insurance market launched a task force on Thursday to help the industry make the transition to a net zero economy.
+LONDON (Reuters) - Britain’s Prince Charles and the Lloyd’s of London insurance market launched a task force on Thursday to help the industry make the transition to a net zero economy.

-The task force is chaired by Lloyd's, with support from Charles' Sustainable Markets Initiative.
-It includes the chief executives of insurance firms such as AXA (AXAF.PA), Allianz (ALVG.DE), Hiscox (HSX.L), Aon (AON.N) and Legal & General (LGEN.L).
+The task force is chaired by Lloyd’s, with support from Charles’ Sustainable Markets Initiative.
+It includes the chief executives of insurance firms such as AXA, Allianz, Hiscox, Aon and Legal & General.

 Charles, 72, has spent much of his life campaigning for business and governments to take notice of environmental issues.